tao-hpu/DynHyperRAG/README.md

 ```

 ## Step-1 Insert Contexts
-For the extracted contexts, we insert them into the LightRAG system.
+For the extracted contexts, we insert them into the HyperGraphRAG system.
 ```bash
 python Step_1.py
 ```